GerritCodeReview/summit_2019/location-europe.md

 ## Check-in Instructions

 When you arrive at Volvohallen, please enter through the southeast entrance, which faces the parking lot.
-You will be greeted and can check-in and sign a basic NDA.
+You will be greeted and can check-in.

 You will receive at check-in: